sandpiper-toolchain/sandsuet/README.md

 # *sandsuet* data specification

-The sandsuet data specification gives a minimum set of criteria needed for rasterized geomorphology data to be immediately usable for analysis.
+**What is it?** The *sandsuet* data specification gives a minimum set of criteria needed for rasterized geomorphology data to be immediately usable for analysis.

+**How do I use it?** The specification should be applied data that have been checked for quality and potentially minimally processed.
+We recommend taking your model or experiment data and applying the *sandsuet* specification at the stage when you are about to begin analysis.
+This way, your analysis derives from the same data you will share at publication!

 ## *sandsuet* v1.0